MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

 - MED150
 - MBS150
 ms.assetid: 1eacc59a-dd14-43e9-b6b0-3c78773d5496
 description: "Kaizala Action is a 'unit of work' that helps users get work done within a conversation context inside Kaizala.
 Some of these Actions like Job, Survey and Poll are shipped out-of-the-box, and provide scoped functionality.
-Once you publish the Actions, users can find them in the Kaizala app, and then they be used in a conversation context from the Action Palette."
+Once you publish the Actions, users can find them in the Kaizala app, and then they can be used in a conversation context from the Action Palette."
 ---

 # Kaizala Actions

 Kaizala Action is a 'unit of work' that helps users get work done within a conversation context inside Kaizala.
 Some of these Actions like Job, Survey and Poll are shipped out-of-the-box, and provide scoped functionality.
-Once you publish the Actions, users can find them in the Kaizala app, and then they be used in a conversation context from the Action Palette.
+Once you publish the Actions, users can find them in the Kaizala app, and then they can be used in a conversation context from the Action Palette.

 You can design a custom Kaizala Action through the Action Designer interface within Kaizala management portal by building on the out-of-box Survey Action.